theguythatmakesstuff/ScratchEverywhere-ps3-port/README.md

 `APP_TITLE`, `APP_DESCRIPTION` and `APP_AUTHOR` to whatever you please.

 Then it should be as simple as running `make` in the source code folder.

+## Other info

+This project is not affiliated with Scratch or the Scratch team.